 [Please note that if you already have a contract you do not need to reapply but you can seek expansion of your current contract through completing a LOI]

 Court Appointed Attorney Program (CAAP)

 The New Mexico Judiciary, through the Court Appointed Attorney Program (CAAP) is committed to providing quality legal representation for indigent parties in civil proceedings when the law requires the court appoint an attorney.
-Among the clients served are children and parents in abuse and neglect cases, parentage, mental health and disabilities, eligible adults in fostering connection cases, and guardianship cases.
+This may include cases on: kinship guardianship; parentage; mental health and disabilities; some adoption matters; guardianship cases; and domestic relations as well as other qualifying cases.